aveq-research/videoparser-ng/README.md

 ## History and Goals

-The project is using previous work from the [`bitstream_mode3_videoparser`](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser) project, but written from the ground up to be faster.
+The project is using previous work from the [`bitstream_mode3_videoparser`](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser) project.
+This project was written from the ground up to be faster.
 How fast?

 ```
                ╔══════════════════════════════════════════════════╗